MerosCrypto/Meros/docs/RPC/Personal.md

 - `hash`    (string)
 - `nonce`   (int)

+### `getBalance`

+`getBalance` replies with the sum of the value of every UTXO known to the node's Wallet, AKA its balance.
+If you only want the balance for a specific address, use `transactions_getBalance`.

+The result is a string of the balance.

 ### `getTransactionTemplate`

 `getTransactionTemplate` replies with a signable transaction template usable by a program with the relevant private keys.